zstar2002/automation_exp/README.md

 This will:
 - Run the `clubautohome_forum_posts_spider` automatically.
 - Save the output as a CSV file named like `clubautohome_forum_threads_YYYYMMDD_HHMMSS.csv`.
-- Place the output file in the `automation_exp/forum_threads/` folder (created if it does not exist).
+- Place the output file in the `C:\Users\maste\PythonProjects\automation_exp_output` folder (created if it does not exist).
 - After crawling, the spider logs per-forum statistics (pages crawled, posts crawled, posts yielded) in the log file for each run.

 ### 3. Log Files

 Each spider run will create a new log file with the spider name and start time in its name.
 The log file will contain information about when the spider started and how long it took to complete the task.
-Log files are saved in the `automation_exp/logs/` directory.
-Only one top-level `logs` directory is used for all log files.
+Log files are saved in the `C:\Users\maste\PythonProjects\automation_exp_log` directory.
+Only one top-level log directory is used for all log files.

 ## Project Configuration and Structure (Updated 2025-05-20)